fjcaetano/pelican_admin/README.md

 Contact
 ==============
 If you have any comments, ideas questions, feedback, etcetera, email me and we'll be in touch.
-I'm <flavio@vieiracaetano.com>
+Find me at <pelican_admin@flaviocaetano.com>

 [django-admin-tools]: https://bitbucket.org/izi/django-admin-tools/wiki/Home
 [pelican]: https://github.com/getpelican/pelican